Starring Belen Rueda, Fernando Cayo, Roger Príncep

 Rueda’s excellent.
 She evokes the weariness of a put-upon parent and a whiff of psychosis without losing the sympathy of the audience.

 Cayo is equally believable as Carlos, the family pragmatist.
 When Laura invites a medium into the house, Carlos refuses to acknowledge the eerie voices of the children they hear.
-He’s the down-to-earth type whose reasoning fails to track down Simon.
+He’s the down-to-earth type whose reasoning fails to trace Simon.
 Laura’s only choice is to take the medium’s advice and go beyond reason, exploring the ethereal instead.

 So far, so derivative — there are shades of Henry James’ The Turn of the Screw, Poltergeist, and del Toro’s own orphanage ghost tale, The Devil’s Backbone.
 There’s also a nice homage to 1963’s The Haunting when something crawls into bed beside Laura — and it ain’t her husband.